EYES La Jolla — Coastal Wildlife Education & Community Science

 What We Do

-Guided education walks and mini-trainings (wildlife behavior, safe viewing, ID basics, who to contact)
+Guided educational walks and mini-trainings (wildlife behavior, safe viewing, identification basics, and who to contact)

-Community-science observations (wildlife sightings, hazards, debris, location notes, photos from a distance)
+Community-based observation and documentation (wildlife sightings, environmental conditions, debris, and location notes using photos from a safe distance)

-Monthly snapshots of hotspot areas and trends shared with partners
+Periodic summaries of observation trends shared with partners

-Youth & community education through talks, school partnerships, and local activities
+Youth and community education through talks, school partnerships, and local activities

 La Jolla Cove